Morris High School sticks to timeline on mascot removal

 “Then it changes again and again, back and forth for the rest of my life,” Wright said.
 “I think based on the plan by January, we owe that decision.
 That’s the decision to do nothing.”

-Board member Matt Eber believes the school should find a new mascot, as an ambiguous mascot becomes challenging to rally around.
+Board member Matt Eber said he believes the school should find a new mascot, as an ambiguous mascot becomes challenging to rally around.

-Ortiz said he will bring the survey feedback to the October meeting, and the school board can decide if it wants to throw the decision on the mascot out to the community again.
+Ortiz said he will bring the survey feedback to the October meeting, and the school board can decide whether it wants to extend the decision on the mascot to the community again.